 How can you develop your voice?

-Whether you’re writing fiction (as in short stories or novels) or non-fiction (as in articles or blog posts), your voice develops with time.
+Whether you’re writing fiction (as in short stories or novels) or non-fiction (as in articles or blog posts), your voice develops with time, just like a singer’s.
 Whether it’s deliberate learning or not, if you keep on writing, you’ll eventually develop a voice that’s yours and yours alone.

 Stephen King points out:

 The best way to develop your writer’s voice is to read a lot.
 And write a lot.
 There’s really no other way to do it.

 And while you’re reading, notice the writer’s voice.
 Here are a few writers with very distinctive, strong voices:

 1. Read widely, whether it’s fiction or non-fiction, magazines, novels, blogs—just read.
 And don’t read only the kind of stuff you write; read it all.
 If you’re a business writer, read fantasy fiction or sci-fi, for example.